-Carrying out project-related activities in the WT Development Area includes the inherent risk that contaminated soils may be encountered.
+Carrying out project-related activities in the DWA includes the inherent risk that contaminated soils may be encountered.
 These soils may be exposed during general grading or excavation for foundations, sewers or utilities in areas of known or suspected contamination.

-A Soil Management Program is being undertaken by WT because of the known potential for contamination in the WT Development Area.
-This program will require that each development project involving the excavation or handling of soils be governed by a site-specific Soil Management Plan designed by an environmental consultant retained by WT or other responsible party.
-These plans will be prepared at the design stage of a project before the implementation of any site activities and will provide details concerning the characterization of soil quality and the management and treatment of contaminated soils.
+Waterfront Toronto has developed a Soil Management Program.
+This program requires that each development project involving the excavation or handling of soils be governed by a site- specific Soil Management Plan developed by an environmental consultant retained by the construction manager and / or contractor.
+These plans are prepared at the design stage of a project before the implementation of any site activities and provides details concerning the characterization of soil quality and the management and treatment of contaminated soils.

 The potential for contaminated soil to be present at a project site is to be assessed through soil testing by WT's environmental consultant prior to the initiation of construction works.
-The rehabilitation and development of environmentally contaminated sites should also be considered with respect to the requirements outlined in LEED[®] NC Sustainable Sites Credit 3, Redevelopment of Contaminated Sites.
 The Soil Management Plan developed at the design stage will characterize existing subsurface conditions including potential contaminants, proposed activities that are likely to disturb the soil, and provide direction on the management of excess soils (whether contaminated or not).
-For contaminated sites, site-specific monitoring programs for air quality and containment of contamination within the site boundaries may be incorporated into the soil management plan.
+For contaminated sites, site-specific monitoring programs for air quality and containment of contaminants within the site boundaries may be incorporated into the Soil Management Plan.
 Toronto Public Health may be consulted to ensure soil management protocols mitigate the potential for health effects from contaminated soil.

-Construction contractors must adhere to the site-specific Soil Management Plan for each project involving earthworks and incorporate it along with provisions for Spill Response (Section 8.2.2), Air Quality and Dust Management (Section 7.1), Groundwater Management (Section 7.6), Stormwater/Surface Water Management (Section 7.10) and worker health and safety, into an overall site specific program implemented and controlled by the construction contractor.
+Construction managers and / or contractors must adhere to the site-specific Soil Management Plan for each project and incorporate it along with provisions for Spill Response (Section 8.2.2), Air Quality and Dust Management (Section 7.1), Groundwater Management (Section 7.6), Stormwater/Surface Water Management (Section 7.10) and worker health and safety, into an overall site-specific program.